 Symmetries on a translation surface are captured by two groups: the isometry group, with respect to their natural flat metric, and the Veech group.
 In this paper, we study whether and how the topological type of an infinite-type surface imposes conditions on which (abstract) groups can be realized as isometry and Veech groups of translation surfaces on a topological surface of the given (infinite) type.
 More precisely, we consider the following.

 \begin{question} Given a topological surface $S$ of infinite type and a countable group $G$, can we realize $G$ as the isometry group of a translation structure $M$ on $S$?
-Can we realize $G$ as the Veech group of $M$? \end{question}
+Given a countable subgroup $G$ of $\GL^+(2,\R)$, can $G$ be realized as the Veech group of a translation structure on $S$? \end{question}

 Our results concerning the isometry groups are analogous to, and inspired by, those recently obtained by Aougab, Patel, and Vlamis in~\cite{APV} for complete hyperbolic metrics on surfaces of infinite type.
 Concretely, we show that the topology of the surface imposes conditions, which we classify completely, on which groups can be realized as the isometry group of a translation surface.